Tessil/tessil.github.io/_posts/2016-08-29-benchmark-hopscotch-map.md

 [`tsl::array_map`](https://github.com/Tessil/array-hash) (array hash table, specialized for strings, v0.3).
 You can find all these **additional tests** [here]({{ site.url }}/other/hash_table_benchmark.html) (warning, the page is a bit heavy) with the possibility to easily select which hash maps you want to compare.

-Note that even if the benchmark uses C++ implementations, the benchmark is also useful to compare different collision resolution strategies in hash maps (though there may also be some variations due to the quality of the implementations).
+Note that even if the benchmark uses C++ implementations, the benchmark is also useful to compare different collision resolution strategies in hash maps (though there may be some variations due to the quality of the implementations).

 The code of the benchmark can be found on [GitHub](https://github.com/Tessil/hash-table-shootout) and the raw results of the charts can be found [here]({{ site.url }}/other/hopscotch_map_benchmark_raw_results.csv).

-The benchmark was compiled with Clang 4.0.1 and ran on Linux 4.11 x64 with an Intel i5-5200u and 8 Go of RAM.
+The benchmark was compiled with Clang 5.0 and ran on Linux 4.11 x64 with an Intel i5-5200u and 8 Go of RAM.

 ## Benchmark